 Finding a prom dress in a plethora of websites and stores can be completely overwhelming as you search through thousands of dresses from around the world.
 Don’t go for a dress just because it’s popular or looks good on the model; ensure the color, cut and style looks and feels good on YOU!
 You are special and unique and want to highlight all of your best features.

-Here are a few tips to help narrow your search and to ensure the dress you choose is perfect for you.
+At Faviana, we like to say we are experts at prom and have a ton of tips for prom that we have collected over the years!
+Here are a few tips for prom dress shopping, to help narrow your search and to ensure the dress you choose is perfect for you.
 This will help make you look and feel special, beautiful, and confident.
 Not to mention, helps in creating picture perfect memories of your special day.

 It’s easier to narrow designers, stores and dress options.
 Once you have a price point, it’s easier not to get your hopes up on the dress that is perfect for you.